giulnicole/RVerse/README.md

 - Some more examples on plots
 - How to organise databases
 - Missing data
-- Introduction to hypotheses testing
+-

 - - -

 ### Day 4: Models and extensions
-- Classical linear model and GLM
 - Examples of unsupervised learning with exploratory purpouse
+- Introduction to hypotheses testing